“Ally’s dream was to help others; our pursuit is to make it a reality” Katy Strong

 Shining a Light on Young Warriors

 The work of the Allyson Whitney Foundation is to continue Ally’s wishes and her aspiration to show that cancer can happen at any moment, to anyone.
 Our vision is to shine a spotlight on young adults diagnosed with cancer (over 80,000 a year) and their unique genetically different cancers.
-We want awareness that ‘rare’ is a word used often when faced with a cancer diagnosis as a young adult.
+We want to spread awareness that ‘rare’ is a word used often when faced with a cancer diagnosis as a young adult.
 We want realization that young adults are in a precarious spot facing cancer with financial toxicity, dropping out of school, job loss and infertility issues.
 Misdiagnosis & delayed treatment, due to age is prevalent.
 Cancer is a family disease, affecting everyone in some way.
 When we started this journey in 2012, we could count on one hand the Adolescent Young Adult organizations available.
-Lastly, we are honored to join the many other wonderful organizations assisting and moving this momentum for young adults.
+Lastly, we are honored to join the many other wonderful organizations assisting and moving this momentum for young adults with cancer forward.